phenogit/phenogit.github.io/kit-korner-notes.markdown

                     3H: Invite, implies diamond shortness
             2N: Maximum non-1C opener with 6 spades
         2C: Game forcing, partner bids his shape without regard to strength.
 Rebidding suit promises 6.
 If 5-4, partner bids his other suit even if he is minimum.
 Jumps in new suitsa re splinters
+            2S: Promises at least 6 spades
+                3S
+                    3N: Suggestion of contract
+                    4D: Usually shows control, but possibly forced due to having more than a dead minimum 4H   : Last train
+                        4S   : End of auction
+                        4N   : RKC
+                            5H: 2 keycards, no queen of trump
+                                5N: Ask for specific kings, does not promise all keycards If partner thinks there is grand, he bids 6N
+                        Higer: Asking for control
         2D: Natural game force
             2S: Shows 6+ spades
             2N: Balanced hand